SeamlessDistribution/SeamlessDistribution.github.io/merchant/webshop/index.md

 #### 3. Poll payment status

 Once the payment is completed, your webshop should query the status of the invoice from SEQR by calling **getPaymentStatus**.
+On a mobile browser, this request is triggered by the user leaving SEQR app and returning to the webshop app, but if the user does not return to the webshop app, then the payment will be canceled (see also **Note** below).
+To avoid this, a notificationURL can be implemented; for more information see the webshop plugin referred to below and [Use Case 2: SEQR payment using mobile browser](#UseCase2)

 **Note!** The web server must check the status each second, to verify that payment is completed.
-Otherwise SEQR server does not receive any notification that transaction is finalized and the payment will then be reversed!
+Otherwise SEQR server does not receive any notification that transaction is finalized and the payment will then be reversed (canceled)!
 This request should be triggered from a javascript timer on the website, so when SEQR user closes the window or moves away from the payment page, the polling stops.
 Another benefit is that you do not need to have a polling-loop on your backend, which will improve your webshop’s server performance.

 _Tip:_  You can skip polling if you are using our [webshop plugin](https://github.com/SeamlessDistribution/seqr-webshop-plugin).

 ### Present the receipt

 If the invoice was successfully paid, a reference number (ersReference) is obtained from SEQR.
 Save the reference number for follow-ups and for print on the SEQR user's online confirmation receipt.

 ### Verify your integration

 Verify that your integration works and run validation tests towards SEQR servers.
 [Contact](/contact) Seamless for more information.

 ### Go live!